Julio Jorge Nelson: Biography

-Nelson—the demonic protagonist in the posthumous novel by Leopoldo Marechal "Megafón, o la Guerra"—was also the author of the tangos "Carriego”, “Óyeme, mamá”, “Qué será de ti”, “No debemos retornar”, “Nocturno de tango”, “La casa vacía”, “Escuchando tu voz”, “Al volverte a ver”, “Junto al piano”, “Cuento azul” and “Derrotao”, among others.
-Nelson did not form a creative duo with any particular composer, creating his tangos with musicians as diverse as the aforementioned Mora, Armando Baliotti, Roberto Nievas Blanco, Jose Garcia, Miguel and Marcos Nijensohn Larrosa, among others.
-He also had two forays into film, "Historia de un Ídolo" and "Soy del Tiempo de Gardel", about a time which he more than anyone else celebrated.
+Nelson was also the author of the tangos "Carriego”, “Óyeme, mamá”, “Qué será de ti”, “No debemos retornar”, “Nocturno de tango”, “La casa vacía”, “Escuchando tu voz”, “Al volverte a ver”, “Junto al piano”, “Cuento azul”, and “Derrotao”, among others.

-He was one of a group of prominent Jewish tango musicians, including Szymsia Bajour, Carlos Aguirre, Raúl Kaplún and Ismael Spitalnik.
+Nelson also had two forays into film, "Historia de un Ídolo" and "Soy del Tiempo de Gardel", about a time which he more than anyone else celebrated.